jeromehaas/github-cube/README.md

 	The snippets below can be used as an example, but it can be that your server is configured differently and that you have to adjust the paths.

 4. Make sure that the file `post-receive` is executable by the command:
 	```sh
 	chmod +x post-receive
 	```

-  5. Make a [Live-Remote](#add-live-remote) and provide the username and the host or IP address to the function
+5. Make a [Live-Remote](#add-live-remote) and provide the username and the host or IP address to the function.

-	6. Use the function [Deploy](#deplay) to push your repository to the server.
+6. Use the function [Deploy](#deploy) to push your repository to the server.
 	That's it, if you have done everything correctly, your repository will now be deployed!